jonathanhogg/flitter/docs/canvas3d.md

 and intersects this ray with a sphere at the model origin.
 The Equirectangular projection coordinates of that point on the sphere will be used as the UV for the vertex.
 This matches the projection used by the `!sphere` primitive.
 You should not expect this to produce sensible results for a non-convex shape.
+The spherical remapping will duplicate vertices for faces that straddle the 0° longitude line to ensure correct texture-mapping.
+Use the `repeat=` material attribute to set U axis wrapping (See [Texture Mapping](#texture-mapping)).

 `:plane`
 : This maps UV coordinates according to the *x* and *y* coordinates of each